-While the use of recycled and reclaimed building materials, mechanical systems utilizing renewable energy resources, and high performance thermal envelope systems all contribute significantly to the realization and maintenance of sustainable buildings, the process of designing sustainable architecture begins with basic planning principles that embrace limiting building size, giving consideration to solar orientation/exposure and efficient building configuration.
-It is not until these basic planning principles have been addressed that the appropriate and disciplined selection of building components and systems can be pursued as an extension of the fundamental architectural strategy.
+While the use of recycled and reclaimed building materials, mechanical systems utilizing renewable energy resources, and high performance thermal envelope systems all contribute significantly to the realization and maintenance of sustainable buildings, the process of designing sustainable architecture begins with basic planning principles that embrace limiting building size, prioritizing solar orientation/exposure and designing efficient building configurations.
+It is not until these basic planning principles have been addressed that the appropriate and disciplined selection of building components and renewable energy systems can be pursued as an extension of the fundamental architectural strategy.

 High Performance Building

 Once environmentally informed planning principles have been addressed, the careful consideration and design of the building envelope takes precedence.
-Detailing for drainage, moisture and air infiltration coupled with planning for thermal isolation of the building structure informs the selection and distribution of building materials outside and inside the building.
+Detailing for drainage, moisture, vapor and air infiltration integrated with planning for thermal isolation of the building structure informs the selection and distribution of building materials outside and inside the building.
 The resulting ‘tight’ building requires integrated ventilation to assure optimal indoor air quality, and the recovery of conditioned (heated/cooled/moist) exhaust air.

 Indoor Air Quality